 Birth and Beginning

 We spent the night at the Hotel Cabo de Creus and, like everything in Cadaqués, it has a dark, surreal history.
 It was called Fonda Miramar when it was built by local businessman Onofre Pont in 1904 – the year of Salvador Dalí’s birth.
 Celebrated names signed in the guest book include the poet Federico García Lorca, Picasso and Albert Einstein.
-At the outbreak of the Civil War in 1936, pro-Franco militias assassinated Onofre Pont and took possession of the building.
+At the outbreak of the Civil War in 1936, anti-Franco militias assassinated Onofre Pont and took possession of the building. (see comment below by Eduard Olier)

 After the war, the new owner, the pharmacist Nieves Pont, changed the fonda’s name to Hotel Cabo de Creus, which it remained until 1994, when Dalí’s former secretary, Captain Peter Moore, became the proprietor, decked the building out in Dalí memorabilia and renamed it La Residencia.